 MOD PRG/107/6

-5.441A In Uruguay, the frequency band 4 800-4 900 MHz, or portions thereof, is identified for the implementation of International Mobile Telecommunications (IMT).
+5.441A In Paraguay and Uruguay, the frequency band 4 800-4 900 MHz, or portions thereof, is identified for the implementation of International Mobile Telecommunications (IMT).
 This identification does not preclude the use of this frequency band by any application of the services to which it is allocated and does not establish priority in the Radio Regulations.
 The use of this frequency band for the implementation of IMT is subject to agreement obtained with neighbouring countries, and IMT stations shall not claim protection from stations of other applications of the mobile service.
 Such use shall be in accordance with Resolution 223 (Rev.WRC-15).
-(WRC-15)
+(WRC-19)

 Reasons: The Republic of Paraguay considers it appropriate to join others in the identification of the frequency band 4 800-4 900 for IMT, since it will facilitate the greater development of mobile broadband in the country.